dbbaskette/ai-code-prompts/README.md

 3. Commit and re-run the script

 ## 🧪 Optional: Combined Prompt
-The script generates `combined_prompt.md` in the destination directory by concatenating `_base` and the selected app prompts.
-This is handy for tools that prefer a single file for context.
+The script generates `combined_prompt.md` in the destination directory.
+This file is a concatenation of the `core_prompt.md` and any selected application-specific prompts.

+**Important**: This combined prompt does **not** include the contents of `PROJECT.md`.
+Instead, it contains a reference telling the AI to read `PROJECT.md` as the primary source of truth for project context.
+This means you will likely need to provide both `combined_prompt.md` (or its aliases) and your completed `PROJECT.md` to your AI assistant.

 ## 📝 Licensing
 Add your preferred license here.